oroinc/documentation/install_upgrade/reinstall_and_troubleshooting/mysql-optimization.rst

                 charset: utf8mb4
                 collate: utf8mb4_unicode_ci

-.. note:: If you use MySQL older than 5.7 you also need to add `row_format: DYNAMIC` option in `default_table_options`
+.. note:: If you use the version of MySQL that is older than 5.7, also add the `row_format: DYNAMIC` option to the `default_table_options` section.
-    section.

-For more details, please see the article
+For more details, please see the
-`Setting up the Database to be UTF8 <https://symfony.com/doc/3.4/doctrine.html#configuring-the-database>`_.
+`Setting up the Database to be UTF8 <https://symfony.com/doc/3.4/doctrine.html#configuring-the-database>`_ article.